 So you have decided to set up your business.
-You have done the math, created a plan and are set to get the business running.
+You have done the math, created a plan, worked out that you can get public liability insurance from Tradesman Saver and are set to get the business running.
 Yet one question continues to linger in your mind: what will you name your business?

 Should you look for a fancy name?
 Or maybe something that’s downright eccentric?
 How do you get your target market to know and recognize your brand, as the world recognizes such names as Amazon, Coca Cola and Reddit?

 These names are memorable for a number of reasons.
 The two major ones are that they are easy to pronounce and that the companies have built a reputation by selling quality goods and providing stellar services. it’s important to remember there are other hugely important aspects of your business to consider, such as ensuring the equipment you have is suitable for the industry you are in.
 A good starting point for ensuring this is to check out different sites such as http://www.cksglobal.net/product-category/industrial-pointing-devices/.
 But there are so many different ways you can ensure the other areas of your business match the high standard you set with your business name.